 Is there a future for office space is a question that’s been around since the COVID-19 outbreak.

-Now, at the start of a second, and most probably more severe wave, this question echoes within the society even louder.
+Now, more than a year later, this question echoes within society even louder.

 The coronavirus turned the home office perk typically offered by tech companies and startups into a norm for almost everyone.